-- 1. Meet all applicable local building and fire codes (including related electrical, mechanical, and plumbing codes); - Meet application Section 504/UFAS requirements.
-New construction projects with five or more total units must provide five percent (5%) of the project's units (but not less than one) for physically disabled occupants and another two percent (2%) of units (but not less than one) designed to be accessible to those with visual or hearing impairments. - All buildings of five or more residential units in new construction projects must include the installation of "broadband infrastructure" as defined by 24 CFR 5.100.
-In practice, this requires the developer to provide the wiring for highspeed internet but does not require the project to provide the internet service itself.
+- 1. Meet all applicable local building and fire codes (including related electrical, mechanical, and plumbing codes); - 2.
+Meet applicable Section 504 and Fair Housing Act requirements. - 3.
+All buildings of five or more residential units in new construction projects must include the installation of "broadband infrastructure" as defined by 24 CFR 5.100.
+In practice, this requires the developer to provide the wiring for high-speed internet but does not require the project to provide the internet service itself.